yanguwan/OkrExplorer/README.md

 # OkrExplorer
-A small tool to enable horizontal collaboration by easily find interested OKR within an organization
+A small tool to enable horizontal collaboration by easily finding interested OKR within an organization

 # What OKR Explorer is?

-OKR Explorer help you find your colleagures who share same targets and job interets.
+OKR Explorer help you find your colleagues who share same targets and job interets.

 Also it provides managers some overview functions on his/her orgnizations' OKRs, including OKR health level, alignment ratio and leveraging level.